ubc-cirrus-lab/growlithe/CONTRIBUTING.md

 `docker run -it growlithe bash`

 ## Contributing
-- Install Growlithe in edit mode using `pip install -e .`.
+- Install Growlithe and CodeQL dependencies by following [README.md](/README.md)
 - Configure `common/dev_config.py` for development knobs.
 - Update `get_defaults` in `growlithe/config.py` with required paths for debugging.
 - Run `cli/analyze` or `cli/apply` directly or using a debugger.

 ## Style
-Growlithe uses Black for automatic code formatting to maintain consistent style, Pylint for general linting, and pydocstyle for specific documentation checks.
+Growlithe uses Black for automatic code formatting to maintain consistent style.
-Run the following before commits.
+Run the following before commits in the root directory.
 - Black: `black .`
-- Pylint: `pylint growlithe`
-- pydocstyle: `pydocstyle growlithe`

 > Alternatively, install pre-commit to run automatically before commits:
 `pre-commit install`